 - Food (energy bars, trail mix, MREs, freeze-dried meals, etc.)

 - Small first-aid kit

 - Portable radio

 - Folding knife

 - Water purification tablets

-Ideally, you should have a bag that is easy to carry, functional, and has pockets or outer compartments, if possible.
-For a more detailed list and the types of bags that work best, check out this article on creating the Ultimate GHB.
+Ideally, you should have a bag that is easy to carry, functional, and has pockets or outer compartments.
+Be covert where possible avoiding military-style bags.

 Sort It Out